Basically, he meant something that infects you.

 Miasms were not invented by Hahnemann.
 During Hahnemann's time, there was a debate raging about the origins of disease.
 There was a miasma theory and the germ theory, which eventually was proved by microbiology, as we all know.
 "In miasma theory, diseases were caused by the presence in the air of a miasma, a poisonous vapour in which were suspended particles of decaying matter that was characterised by its foul smell.
 The theory originated in the Middle Ages and endured for several centuries.
 That a killer disease like malaria is so named - from the Italian mala ‘bad’ and aria ‘air’ - is evidence of its suspected miasmic origins" (Science Museum's History of Medicine ).

-Hahnemann in his lesser writings writes the essay "Appeal to thinking philanthropists respecting the mode of propagation of the asiatic cholera" on how cholera spreads from town to town.
-People who believed in the miasma theory believed the infection to be spread through the air, but he disagrees and says:
+Hahnemann was not convinced miasma existed in the air however.
+Hahnemann's essay "Appeal to thinking philanthropists respecting the mode of propagation of the asiatic cholera" argues that cholera spreads from town to town via minute living creatures.

-This passage clearly describes almost the exact same process that happens in infectious diseases, now proven by microbiology (which of course didn't exist when he was writing this).
+This passage clearly describes almost the exact same process that happens in infectious diseases, now proven by microbiology.
 From this passage, his use of the word "miasm" clearly means an infectious disease agent like a virus or bacteria.
-Therefore his theory on chronic disease does not mean he was thinking about our genetic or epigenetic lineage (those are not infectious diseases) nor does it mean you treat the chronic disease with the infectious disease the caused the miasm (e.g. treat a tubercular miasm with tuberculinum) because that would be isopathy, not homeopathy.
-He thought that chronic disease was caused by an infectious disease agent that created subtle disease symptoms over decades that would get worse slowly (think of Herpes Zoster/Shingles - the virus infects us when we are children but lays dormant for decades and can manifest in many different ways).
+Therefore his theory on chronic disease does not mean he was thinking about our genetic or epigenetic lineage (those are not infectious diseases) nor does it mean you treat the chronic disease with the infectious disease the caused the miasm (e.g. treat a tubercular miasm with tuberculinum, because a tubercular miasm is the same as an infection by the Mycobacterium tuberculosis bacteria) because that would be isopathy, not homeopathy.
+He thought that chronic disease was caused by an infectious disease agent that created subtle disease symptoms over decades that would get worse slowly (think of Herpes Zoster/Shingles - the virus infects us when we are children but lays dormant for decades and can manifest in many different ways when our system is stressed).

 9/24/2018 0 Comments